iffybooks/diy-faraday-shield/README.md

 Also, carrying a pre-made Faraday shield in your bag may make people think you’re up to no good.
 Whereas foil, paper, and tape on their own shouldn’t raise any eyebrows.

 If you're interested in why it's difficult to make a good Faraday shield, we recommend the article "Testing Phone-Sized Faraday Bags" by Matt Blaze.
-Thanks to Nelson for recommending it! https://www.mattblaze.org/blog/faraday
+Thanks to Nelson for sharing it! https://www.mattblaze.org/blog/faraday

 <div style="page-break-after: always;"></div>